gonboy/QtCreator-ColorPickerPlugin/README.md

 - Available formats can only be those supported by the current text editor.
 For example, the dialog only proposes `Qt.rgba` and `Qt.hsla` formats if you're editing a `QML` file.

+- There are two ways to insert a color in the current text editor : you can press the `Return` key or just change the color or the format in the color editor.

 Build the plugin
 -----------------
 Put all files in `<QtCreatorSourcesDir>/src/plugins/colorpicker`.